Weibo cuts IPO size amid selloff in technology stocks

-China's Weibo Corp, a Twitter-like messaging service company, raised a less-than-expected $286 million (170 million pounds) after it cut the size of its U.S. initial public offering amid a selloff in technology shares and concerns about slowing user growth.
+China's Weibo Corp, a Twitter-like messaging service company, raised a less-than-expected $286 million after it cut the size of its U.S. initial public offering amid a selloff in technology shares and concerns about slowing user growth.

 The offering comes ahead of the much-anticipated IPO of Chinese e-commerce giant Alibaba Group Holding Ltd, which holds stake in Weibo.